MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

 Cause for Concern: Mold, a form of fungal growth, is one of the most serious sources of damage to library, archival, and museum collections, as well as a potential health threat to the people who care for collections.

-Molds are attracted to starches, such as the plant gums found on adhesives, sizings, and cloth; proteins, such as leather, parchment, gelatin, and animal glues; and cellulose, which is the main component of paper itself.
+Molds are attracted to starches, such as those found on adhesives, sizings, and cloth; proteins, such as leather, parchment, gelatin, and animal glues; and cellulose, which is the main component of paper.
 In collections, mold can attack books, documents, art on paper, photographic prints and negatives, and other paper-based artifacts.